Calls for Applications

 Short-term scientific missions (STSM)

-ETHMIGSURVEYDATA has an open call for applications for its Year 3 (1/5/2019-30/4/2020) short-term scientific missions (STSMs).
-The next batch of applications will be reviewed on 7 July 2019, though applications will be accepted on a rolling basis until 15 March 2020.
-To be considered for these STSM opportunities, please consult the call for applications: CA16111 – Y3 CALL STSM (05.2019).
+ETHMIGSURVEYDATA has an open call for applications for its Year 4 (1/5/2020-20/10/2021) short-term scientific missions (STSMs).
+Applications will be accepted on a rolling basis until 15 September 2021.
+To be considered for these STSM opportunities, please consult the call for applications: CA16111 – Y4 CALL STSM (07.2020).
 More information about the STSMs and the application process can be found below and in the call for applications.

 Short-term scientific missions (STSM) are research stays for researchers involved in our COST Action, allowing them to visit an institution in another COST Member state.

 These research visits should be of minimum 5 days.
+The research stay should end before the end of the Grant period, in this case, 15 October 2021.
 The aims of our STSMs are to foster collaboration and knowledge-sharing among researchers working on EMMs’ integration and/or survey data and to support the Action in achieving its goals and objectives.

-For Year 3, the STSMs are primarily aimed at assisting Work Groups (WGs) in completing specific tasks.
-STSMs may also assist researchers in this COST Action to jointly prepare applications for funding, undertake joint empirical research, or to collaborate on substantive research.
-Applications explicitly aimed at contributing to achieve the COST Action’s Year 3 goals will be given priority.
+The COST Action CA16111 call for STSMs is primarily aimed at assisting the Action’s Work Group leaders in completing specific tasks.
+STSMs may also assist researchers in the COST Action to jointly prepare applications for funding directly relevant to the Action goals, to undertake joint empirical research, or to collaborate on substantive research leading to publications.
+Applications explicitly aimed at contributing to achieve the COST Action’s goals set for Year 4 will be given priority.
 Proposals with alternative goals and that do not relate to EMMs and survey data will not be considered.

 STSM participants are eligible to receive a grant, which can be used to assist with travel, accommodation and meal costs.
 The grant amount is set in line with guidelines set by the COST Vademecum.